manzt/trevorma.nz/posts/001-be-assertive.md

 but as a way to _collaborate_ with the type checker to write more robust programs.
 The next time you're tempted to silence a <ins class="decoration-wavy
 	decoration-red-500">type error</ins> with `as` or `typing.cast`, try
-asserting what you "know" to be true instead.
+asserting what you know to be "true" instead.

 ## What's an assertion anyway?